rafaelsq/huskyCI/README.md

-# huskyCI - Python Vulnerabilities POC
+# huskyCI - Ruby Vulnerabilities POC

-> This branch is used as a huskyCI POC to find Python vulnerabilities
+> This branch is used as a huskyCI POC to find Ruby vulnerabilities